- Blogtober Came Early | Day 1/30

 And no, it’s not about the Big 5 or winning secrets from our gifted runners.

-2. History has it that the name Kenya was coined from the Kamba language pronunciation of Mt Kenya’s traditional name, Kirinyaga and Kinyaa.
-Others believe the name Kenya came from Kirinyaga which means a place with white spots.
+2. History has it that Kenya’s name was coined from the Kamba language pronunciation of Mt Kenya’s traditional name, Kirinyaga, and Kinyaa.
+Others believe the name Kenya came from Kirinyaga, which means a place with white spots.